kalbfled/jit-geometry/README.md

 If you have a project for which this technique might be useful, you’re welcome to [contact me](http://www.purdone.com/dave/contact.php).
 I am particularly interested in hearing from people who work on game engines, including plug-ins, and people who work to get 3D assets into games.

 ### Limitations of the Demo

+**NOTE: This demo is outdated.
+The latest demo, available at https://www.buildtheoasis.com, has none of the limitations discussed here.**

 Please remember that this is a proof of concept.
 My only intent is to demonstrate the visibility precomputation and just-in-time paradigm.